Childhood Discipleship: Training up a child

 The tournament raised an estimated $15,000 by way of donors, event fees and 17 sponsors, with Baptist Church Loan Corporation (BCLC) serving as title sponsor.
 All proceeds will benefit Texas Baptists Disaster Recovery (TBDR).

-"We're grateful to all of our sponsors, especially BCLC who, without their help, the event wouldn't have been/p>/p>/p>... [continue]
+"We're grateful to all of our sponsors, especially BCLC who, without their help, the event wouldn't have been possible," said Chris Liebrum, tournament director and director of TBDR.
+"We're glad we can host the... [continue]

 2015 State Youth Bible Drill and Speakers’ Tournament winners named